nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Applications for real business use of machine learning to solve real tangible problems is growing at a rapid pace.
 Below some examples of practical use of machine learning applications:

-* Medical researchers are using ML techniques with TensorFlow to assess a person’s cardiovascular risk of a heart attack and stroke.
+* Medical researchers are using machine learning to assess a person’s cardiovascular risk of a heart attack and stroke.
 * Air Traffic Controllers are using TensorFlow to predict flight routes through crowded airspace for safe and efficient landings.
 * Engineers are using TensorFlow to analyze auditory data in the rainforest to detect logging trucks and other illegal activities.
 * Scientists in Africa are using TensorFlow to detect diseases in Cassava plants to improving yield for farmers.